 It is important to be aware that a ‘common law’ wife or husband, now more commonly referred to as an unmarried partner, has no legal right to share in the estate of their partner.

 If you feel you should have been provided for after a death, whether on intestacy or where there is a Will, you may be able to make an application under the Inheritance (Provision for Family and Dependants) (Northern Ireland) Order 1979, asking that the distribution of the estate be changed.

 However, the outcome of such an application is never certain.
 Do not delay in taking legal advice as strict time limits apply.

 Intestate estates can be complicated and take many months, if not years, to resolve.
-Should you require advice or guidance then please contact us on firstname.lastname@example.org or by telephoning 028 9024 3901
+Should you require advice or guidance, please contact us by email on firstname.lastname@example.org or call us on 028 9024 3901.